vuxcode/pr1-project-crowcoders/time-report.md

 - (1hr.
 Webdev).
 Trying to connect the pages as well as adding a favicon.
 Currently things are not connecting as they should but the assets are there at least.
 The additional pages can link back to the We1-Website.html just fine, but the Website can't find the files in /pages.
 I've tried ./../ but since I'm not looking Outside of the Main Directory (I'm trying to reach the Inside the /pages folder), that didn't work.
 Works fine for connecting the /pages with the CSS sheet and main site.
 (NOTE: Why is it going into my C-drive.
 Stop that.)
 - (10 min.
 Webdev).
 Directory issues.
 Suddenly using ./../ seemes to work.
 Sometimes the adressbar will show that the /pages has been duplicated, so I'll have to solve that next.
 But now the pages link to each other, even if it is RNG-based).

+**Thursday, 2025-05-07**
+- (45min?
+Programming).
+Trying to untangle my code and creating the groundwork for expanding on the changing of CSS, but I've somehow forgotten why am I'm using things (such as input).
+Confused about numbers in the console, I thought they made sense but now they don't?
+When tiles are randomized, they don't correlate to either the tileID or the array index(?).
+- (5 min.
+Webdev).
+Fixed the directory issue witht the pages.
+The directory issue was using /pages when it wasn't needed as the about/contact page are in the same diretory.